AmericasNLP/americasnlp2023/README.md

 1. This year's competition will be similar to Track 2 of the 2021 Competition: training on the development set is **not** allowed.
 2. Using the [AmericasNLI](https://aclanthology.org/2022.acl-long.435.pdf) test set for hyperparameter tuning or decision making is not allowed.
+3. Evaluation will be done using the `evaluate.py` script.
+The final order of teams will be selected using average ChrF.